Ghana Railways 1851 class

-The Ghana Railways 1851 class were a class of diesel-electric locomotives built by English Electric-AEI Traction for the Ghana Railways in 1969/70.
+The Ghana Railways 1851 class were diesel-electric locomotives built by English Electric-AEI Traction for the Ghana Railways in 1969–1970.

 Description

-The 1851 class were a dual cab hood type general purpose locomotive.
-Engine, electrical and control equipment was essentially as fitted to the British Rail Class 37 as well as a number of other export locomotives.
+The design of the 1851 class combined a narrow body, similar to a hood unit, with full-width cabs at each end to provide good visibility.
+The engine, electrical and control equipment was essentially the same as fitted to the British Rail Class 37 as well as a number of other export locomotives.

-The main frame consisted of two fabricated box section longitudinal members with fabricated box section cross members.
+The main frame consisted of two fabricated box-section longitudinal members with fabricated box-section cross members.
 These box sections were sealed to form the fuel tank in the centre of the locomotive.

-The bogies, designed by English Electric, were cast steel with axles fully compensated with underslung beams acting on long travel coil springs.
-Side bearers are totally enclosed with oil lubrication.
-Lateral spring controlled intercouplers link the bogies, reducing track stresses and flange wear in curves.
-Traction motors are mounted on the axle towards the inner end of the bogies to reduce weight transfer under load.
+The bogies were cast steel with axles fully compensated with underslung beams acting on long-travel coil springs.
+Side bearers were totally enclosed with oil lubrication.
+The bogies were linked with lateral spring-controlled intercouplers, reducing track stresses and flange wear in curves.
+To maximise rail adhesion the locomotives were fitted with a wheelslip prevention system and the bogies were designed to reduce weight transfer.